Duckweed Control in Ponds

 Duckweed prefers eutrophic, motionless fresh water in wetlands, ponds, lakes and slow moving streams.
 Duckweed requires a lot of nutrients to grow - especially nitrogen and phosphorus.
 Major sources of nutrients include Canada geese, lawn fertilizer, agricultural run off, leaking septic systems, and tree leaves.

 High levels of nitrogen and phosphorus indicate poor pond health, requiring nutrient removal in conjunction with treatments.
 Preventative measures should be undertaken to address nutrient levels in order to get rid of duckweed.
-PONDRestore® Ultra contains our best products to control duckweed and algae, including effective herbicide and nutrient reducing treatments.
+PONDRestore® contains our best products to control duckweed and algae, including effective herbicide and nutrient reducing treatments.